 It doesn’t take long to wash a banana, so it’s better to be safe than sorry!

-    How should I properly wash a banana before freezing it?
+How should you wash a banana before freezing it?

 To wash your bananas before eating, run some water with some gentle non-toxic soap and gently scrub the bananas with your hand.
 If you have any baking soda on hand, add a scoop of it into a bowl with water, and let the bananas soak.

 You can also spray the banana with some organic fruit and veggie wash before peeling it and rub off any dirt or pesticide residue lightly with your hand.